TobyKLight/VL.GameAudioPlayer/README.md

 * Potentially cross-platform (only tested on Windows so far)
 * Documented through interactive helppatches
 * Extract BPM and Bar information for visualisation
-* Includes original test media (also released under MIT licence, although if you used it a credit as composer would be appreciated...)
+* Includes original test media (also released under MIT licence, although if you use these in a project a credit as composer would be appreciated...)

 ## Expectations
 * Only plays out the default sound device, no ASIO